nathanvid/infinitemage-website/content/chapters/chapter_0192.md

 "I said angels are harmonizers of law.
 They are the first individuality created by God and have the right to freely interpret God's will.
 Do you know what this means?
 They can manipulate laws at will.
 They're on a different dimension from giants.
 When angels harmonize laws, Mara act.
 That's why Mara are called executors of law."

-Sirone realized he had encountered the highest class of this world.
+Shirone realized he had encountered the highest class of this world.

 If God was the law, then angels were the judges.